Pet Age to Human Years Calculator

 While human-year conversion is an estimate, this approach provides a meaningful understanding of how your pet’s age compares to a human’s life stage.

-Pet Age to Human Years Conversion Charts
+Pet Age to Human Years Charts by Animal Type

 These charts give you a quick overview of how different pets age compared to humans.
 Each species, and even each size group, follows a unique aging pattern.
 Use these tables as a reference alongside our calculator for more accurate results.